DougBeney/dougie.io/_posts/2020-03-05-perfect-linux-distro-md.md

 date: 2020-03-05 12:15 -0500
 ---

+### Update

+Yeah, so a distro-hopper never settles.
+The logic is still strong in this post, however I'm still back and fourth on the idea of a point release like Ubuntu vs. rolling release.
+I'm currently using [Solus](https://getsol.us).

+---

 The three most important principals for a desktop Linux distribution in my opinion:

 - Have a stable base (kernel, system libraries, etc)